 But if your boundaries have been so firm that you’ve been pushing people away, then you could access inner selves that make more intimate contact, such as a nurturing self or a playful self.

 It all depends on which selves are primary and disowned in you.

 (Learn about how your personality is made up of primary and disowned selves and begin this life-changing self-awareness process.)

 Over time, as your awareness grows, the space between your habitual reactions and new boundary-setting behaviours will grow.

 A significant part of boundary setting involves your energetic boundaries.
 The selves that constitute your personality each have a unique energy.
 There are warm selves and cool selves.
 Intimate selves and distant selves.
 And they all feel different.

 When you become aware of your inner selves you also develop a sensitivity to the energy of those selves.
-Read a short intro to energy patterns here and get exercises on modulating how you connect energetically here.
+Read a short intro to energy patterns here.